UAV/UCAV III

 • Recent videos and photos emerging between July and August 2025 suggested that multiple types of UCAV and collaborative combat aircraft (CCA) are either under development or in service with PLAAF.
 Controlled by remote workstations/onboard AI, these UCAVs and CCAs can fly alongside with manned aircraft to further enhance their combat effectiveness and survivability.
 Similar to GJ-11, the CCAs are also speculated to be able to fly in formations under the control of a J-20S airborne command post via network.

-3. Type C* is thought to be a CCA or “unmanned wingman”.
-It features jagged swept wings, canted tail fins, a dorsal engine intake and a single engine.
-Type C appears similar to the earlier FH-97.
+3. Type C is a subsonic CCA or “unmanned wingman”.

-4. Type D is also a CCA or “unmanned wingman”.
 It features swept wings, canted tail fins, an internal weapon bay, a dorsal engine intake and a single engine.
 It appears similar to American XQ-58A.
+The CCA is optimized for flying air-to-ground missions carrying small PGMs.
+Type C is believed to be in service with PLAAF stationed in Southwest China (S/N 53x3x).

+4. Type D is also supersonic CCA or “unmanned wingman”.
+It features diamond wings, canted tail fins, a dorsal engine intake and a single engine.
+The CCA is optimized for flying air-to-ground missions carrying small PGMs.
 Type D is believed to be in service with PLAAF stationed in Southwest China (S/N 53x3x).

-5. Type E is yet another CCA or “unmanned wingman”.
-It features diamond wings, canted tail fins, a dorsal engine intake and a single engine.
-Type E is believed to be in service with PLAAF stationed in Southwest China (S/N 53x3x).
+5. Type E* is another subsonic CCA or “unmanned wingman”.
+It features jagged swept wings, canted tail fins, a dorsal engine intake and a single engine.
+The CCA is optimized for flying air-to-ground missions carrying small PGMs.
+Type E appears similar to the earlier FH-97.
+It is believed to be in service with PLAAF stationed in Southwest China (S/N 53x3x).